Skip to main content

 @your-agent-name hello, what can you help me with?

-You should see a typing indicator, then a response in the thread.
+You should see a typing indicator, then a reply in the thread.

-You can also DM the bot directly without inviting it to a channel.
-Open a new DM in Slack, find your agent by name, and start chatting.
+You can also DM the bot directly - open a new DM in Slack, find the agent by name, start chatting.

 What’s next

-Set up an orchestrator that routes requests to the right specialist automatically.
+Set up an orchestrator that routes to the right specialist.

 Connect MCP Servers